 The nonprofit sector relies heavily on a search committee — especially for the roles of executive director, president, or chief executive officer.
 The committee is typically comprised of board members, donors, and other key stakeholders.
 Each has a different perspective of the role, the requirements for success, and the vision for the organization.
 While the search committee provides valuable insights and diverse perspectives, it also adds a layer of logistical and decision-making complexity to the process.
 Search consultants who focus on the nonprofit sector are accustomed to working with committee members’ varying opinions and are able to navigate the added complexities.

 Nonprofit executives report to an ever-changing volunteer board.
 The board chair at the time the position opens may not be the board chair at the time the position is filled.
 Recruiters must understand this governance structure and evaluate the candidate’s ability to work with the board accordingly.
 A nonprofit executive’s ability to develop and maintain strong relationships with a rotating roster of board members is critical to long-term success and stability.

 Nonprofit Core Competencies

-Nonprofit executive candidates will be evaluated for traditional leadership competencies—and they should also be assessed for competencies that are specific to the sector, such as fundraising acumen, volunteer and board relations, donor cultivation and stewardship, and, for many organizations, member or constituent relations.
+Nonprofit executive candidates will be evaluated for traditional leadership competencies.
+They should also be assessed for competencies that are specific to the sector, such as fundraising acumen, volunteer and board relations, donor cultivation and stewardship, and, for many organizations, member or constituent relations.
 Every recruiter should possess an understanding of these “nonprofit core competencies.”

 Multiple Interest Groups

 Donors, grant-makers, and other funders will be watching the nonprofit executive search process with keen interest.
-Multiple parties will have a vested interest in the outcome, creating a level of scrutiny.
+Multiple parties will have a vested interest in the outcome, creating a level of scrutiny and potential for disagreement.
 A hiring process that is inclusive of many constituent groups will position the hiring organization and the new executive for long-term success.